alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/equality-diversity.md

 > We publish:
 >
 > * equality objectives (every 4 years)
-> * reports showing how we’re meeting our equality responsibilities (once a year)
+> * reports showing how we're meeting our equality responsibilities (once a year)

 Then attach or link to the relevant publications.